How Many Cars Can I Get Car Finance On?

 While there’s no rule limiting car buyers to get just one car finance agreement, applying for another one can be challenging.
 Nonetheless, if the car finance company is convinced that you’ll be able to manage to pay for two, then they’ll most likely grant you a second agreement.

-When you apply for your next car finance, it’s important to check first if you can really afford it.
+So how many cars can you get on finance?
+How many cars can I finance at once?
+Well there is strictly speaking no limit.
+But when you apply for your next car finance, it’s important to check first if you can really afford it.
 The car finance company will also assess this to see if you’re earning sufficiently to pay off two car finance payments every month.
+This is what is really important.

 The car finance company will also consider how much you spend every month like how many loans are you paying off and for how long.
 The lender counts your existing car finance contract as an outgoing, of course, so it might be challenging for an average borrower to get another car finance agreement.